-The next sections will introduce you to the top universities, subject areas, and certification requirements, along with compensation expectations for school teacher hopefuls.
+The next sections will introduce you to the top universities, subject areas, and certification requirements, along with compensation expectations for potential teachers.

 Many non-English speaking students come to the US to learn English.
 School teachers are needed by these students so as to know how to speak and write the language fluently.
 Educators also help them adapt to a new campus and classroom.
 Aspiring teachers with a college degree and multi-lingual abilities have higher chances of getting a career in education.
 Some of the common foreign language skills needed in US schools are Spanish, French, German, Latin, and the list goes on.

-Involving prerequisite subjects such as information technology, statistics, physics, chemistry, biology, and geology, the need for teachers with concentration in these subject areas is exceedingly high.
-The reason is that more and more teachers are choosing private sector schools, which allow them to earn twice the salary.
-Still, STEM teachers have plenty of career opportunities and are considered a valuable necessity in this field.
+Including subjects such as information technology, statistics, physics, chemistry, biology, and geometry, the need for teachers with concentration in these subject areas is exceedingly high.
+Many schools across the nation will offer generous stipends for teachers in these areas, especially at the secondary (high school) level.
+Thus, STEM teachers have plenty of career opportunities and are considered a valuable commodity in the world of education.

-This refers to the special education needed by children with disabilities, including those with mild autism, dyslexia, ADD/ADHD, and sufferers of intellectual incapacity.
-By getting a course in this subject area, you should expect a lot of teaching openings because most positions go vacant every year.
-Not only physical schools but also online academies launch dozens of opportunities each school year.
+This refers to the special education needed by children with disabilities, including those with mild autism, dyslexia, ADD/ADHD, and other types of mental or behavioral issues.
+There is a dire need for teachers who can provide these services across the U.S. Not only physical schools but also online academies have many employment opportunities each school year.